In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 Change the Blending Mode of the layer to Overlay and set the Opacity to 30%.

-Merge Layers to one and Rename it to "Dusty Texture".
+Merge Layers to one and Rename it "Dusty Texture".

-This is how our texture will look after all the manipulations listed above:
+This is how our dust and scratch texture will look after all the manipulations listed above:

 4. How to Add a Dusty Texture to the Photo

-Go to File > Place and put your photo under the texture layer.
+Go to File > Place and put your photo under the scratch dust and scratches texture layer.

 Now let's add some vintage color correction to the photo.
 Make the texture layer Invisible.